Alfresco/docs-alfresco/content-services/6.0/admin/import-transfer.md

 ![bulk-upload-streaming]({% link content-services/images/bulk-upload-streaming.png %})

 * The **Import directory** field is required and indicates the absolute file system directory to load the content and spaces from, in an OS-specific format.
 Note that this directory must be locally accessible to the server on which the Content Services instance is running.
-It must either be a local file system or a locally mounted remote file system (mounted using GFS, or similar).
+It must either be a local file system or a locally mounted remote file system (mounted using GFS, CIFS or similar).
 * The **Target space (Path)** field is also required and indicates the target space to load the content into, as a path starting with `/Company Home`.
 The separator character is Unix-style `/`, regardless of the platform Content Services is running on.
 This field includes an AJAX auto-suggest feature, so you can type any part of the target space name, and an AJAX search is performed to find and display matching items.
 * The **Target space (NodeRef)** field is an alternative to **Target space (Path)** and indicates the target NodeRef to load the content into.
 * The **Disable rules** check box allows you to turn off rule processing during the bulk import.